US-based university develops hand-held, automatic ventilators to fight coronavirus

 The varsity team designed and built a programmable device able to squeeze a bag valve mask.
 These masks are typically carried by emergency medical personnel to help get air into the lungs of people having difficulty breathing on their own.
 But the masks are difficult to squeeze by hand for more than a few minutes at a time.
 "It's automatic, electric, and works independently of a tech," Wettergreen, a varsity professor and member of the Design Kitchen team, told PTI.

-"It's not designed for people who are critical cases, but rather who are in respiratory distress," the professor said.
-That delineation is important: the automated Bag Mask Valve (BVM) would take less-critical patients off ventilators and free them up for only those in dire need.
-The benefit could be a game changer for those on the front lines of the COVID-19 battle, Wettergreen said.
+"It's not designed for people who are critical cases, but rather who is in respiratory distress," the professor said.
+That delineation is important: the automated Bag-Mask Valve (BVM) would take less-critical patients off ventilators and free them up for only those in dire need.
+The benefit could be a game-changer for those on the front lines of the COVID-19 battle, Wettergreen said.

 Rohith Malya - an assistant professor of emergency medicine at Baylor College of Medicine, an adjunct assistant professor of bioengineering at Rice, and a principal at Metric Technologies - coined the name as a tribute to Rice's history with NASA and former US President John F Kennedy's now-famous speech kicking off the nation's efforts to go to the moon.
 "This project appeals to our ingenuity, it's a Rice-based project and it's for all of humanity.
 And we're on an urgent timescale.
 We decided to throw it all on the table and see how far we go," he said.